Haritha924/Mywebsite/README.md

 Thank you for checking out our Women Empowerment Courses Website!

-Copy and paste this content into your GitHub repository's README.md file.
-Adjust the details as needed for your specific project.
+Feel free to use this refined version for your GitHub repository's README file, and customize it further as needed.